MatthiasDeToffoli/ConquestAndInfluence/Documentations/TDD.md

 	* Unity : used for all Unity's methods,
 * Objects : used for all classes and structures created in the current class if you have nothing to put in the region don't write it, it's used only if you need it for exemple if you have methods used the region Methods but if you don't have property don't used the region Properties.
+If you have many of methods link to a feature, you can add a subregion but only if it make your class more legible.
 *More easier for find something in a class.*

 #### Methods